 458, April 8 - Second Decree of Artaxerxes: Artaxerxes issued a second decree that added to the decree of Cyrus and was "to adorn the House of the Lord which is in Jerusalem."
 (Ezra 7:11-27) The decree is usually dated to Nisan 1 in the seventh year of Artaxerxes, (Ezra 7:8-9) or April 8, 458 BCE.
 The decree did not rescind his first decree that prohibited the rebuilding of the city of Jerusalem.

 445, April 13 - Third Decree of Artaxerxes: In the month of Nisan in his twentieth year (Neh.
 2:1) Artaxerxes issued letters to allow the rebuilding of the city of Jerusalem (Neh.
 2:1-8).
 The decree is presumed dated to Nisan 1, or April 13, 445 BCE, for lack of a specific day of the month.
 This decree rescinded his first decree of 520/519 BCE.
-[The 445 date is according to Babylonian reckoning confirmed in clay tablets of the period,5A although by Jewish reckoning it would have been March 15, 445.
-Some claim Nisan 1 of Artaxerxes 20th year fell in the following year 444, usually given in error as March 8 by a computer generated date.
+[The April 13, 445 date is according to Babylonian reckoning of Nisanu 1 confirmed in clay tablets of the period,5A although by Jewish reckoning it would have been Nisan 1 on March 15, 445.]
+[Some claim in error that Nisan 1 of Artaxerxes 20th year fell in the following year 444, usually given as March 8 by a computer generated date.
 In 444 the new moon was visible at Jerusalem at 17:21 hours on March 2, and the new month began on March 3.
 Both dates are too early, and Nisan 1 began April 3 in 444.]

 These five decrees represent the Scriptural choices for the beginning of the seventy weeks.